 - It's gluten free and dairy free!

-Butter – I used Country Crock Plant Butter for this recipe.
-Miyokos Vegan Butter would also work.
-If you’re not dairy free, you can use the same measure of regular butter.
+- Butter - I used Country Crock Plant Butter for this recipe. f you're not dairy free, you can use the same measure of regular butter.

 How to Make a Yogurt Bundt Cake

 Before mixing your cake batter, grease and flour your cake pan.
 Take extra care to ensure the cake comes out easily.

 For the best result, I'd suggest using an electric mixer for this recipe.
 One of the keys to a light, fluffy cake is beating enough air into the batter.
 This is hard to do when mixing by hand.

 STEP 1: Combine butter and sugar in a mixing bowl and beat until light and fluffy.

 STEP 2: Add eggs, one at a time, to the creamed butter and sugar.
 Beating between each addition.

 STEP 3: Combine the gluten free flour, baking powder, salt and lemon zest together.
 With the mixer on the lowest speed, add half of the flour mixture followed by half of the yogurt and lemon juice.
 Repeat with the remaining ingredients.

 STEP 4: Add the fresh strawberries and fold them in with a spatula.